swaxi/GEOL-QMAPS/README.md

 2) Spatial subset extraction to new project

-What to do about GEOGRAPHY & ORTHOPHOTO directories, and qgz project file?
+Done but what to do about GEOGRAPHY & ORTHOPHOTO directories, and qgz project file?

 3) Merge projects

-define principal local new_principal paths to folders

-loop through shp.csv
-load same files from principal and local folders
-concat to new shapefile
-drop duplicates on location and time
-save as new shapefile to new_principal folder according to directory code for subdirectory
+Done but not sure how to handle GEOGRAPHY & ORTHOPHOTO directories, and qgz project file

 4) Export geometries to produce single shapefiles (structures, litho, stops, zones, petrophysics)